wordpress-mobile/test-cases/test-cases/gutenberg/buttons.md

 -   Open the same post on mobile app
 -   Expect `Button` with gray background color and white text color

+Note: Theme colors will be supported on Android when https://github.com/wordpress-mobile/WordPress-Android/pull/12041 is merged.
+Currently they are only supported on iOS.
+This case will need an update soon, the new steps should be:

+Render theme colors

+-   Open gutenberg web, add `Buttons` block
+-   Choose a theme color from the **palette* (among the predefined ones)
+-   Save the post
+-   Open the same post on mobile app
+-   Expect `Button` with gray background color and white text color

 --------------------------------------------------------------------------------

 ##### TC020